yuqitanyq/tp/docs/DeveloperGuide.md

 * 1a The given query is invalid
   * 1a1 LibTask shows an error message
     Use case resumes from step 1

+* 1b No books match the given query
+  * 1b1 LibTask shows an empty list.</br>
+  Use case ends

 ### UC09: Edit a book on LibTask